 - pale toes or fingers when in cold temperatures

-Another test your physician may perform is called an Allen test.
-This is a noninvasive test that requires you to make a tight fist while your physician presses on the artery of your hand.
+Another test your doctor may perform is called an Allen test.
+This is a noninvasive test that requires you to make a tight fist while your doctor presses on the artery of your hand.
 When you open your fist and your doctor releases the pressure from the artery, your hand should quickly turn from pale to its original color.
-If the color changes slowly, this might be an indication of Buerger’s disease.
+If the color changes slowly, this might be a sign of Buerger’s disease.

-Unfortunately, there isn’t a cure for Buerger’s disease.
-However, the symptoms of this condition can be treated and controlled through increasing your circulation, quitting use of tobacco products, avoiding cold weather, and, in some cases, having the affected nerves cut.
-The nerves are cut to eliminate pain, and this is done through a surgical procedure (sympathectomy).
+There isn’t a cure for Buerger’s disease.
+However, the symptoms of this condition can be treated and controlled by increasing your circulation, quitting use of tobacco products, avoiding cold weather, and, in some cases, having the affected nerves cut.
+The nerves are cut to eliminate pain.
+This is done through a surgical procedure called a sympathectomy.

 You can increase your circulation by drinking plenty of fluids and staying active.

 Prevent the worsening of your symptoms by quitting smoking and staying away from secondhand smoke.
-If you are diagnosed with Raynaud’s disease, avoid using tobacco products to decrease your risk of developing Buerger’s disease.
+If you’re diagnosed with Raynaud’s disease, avoid using tobacco products to decrease your risk of developing Buerger’s disease.

 If you stop using tobacco products, the symptoms associated with Buerger’s disease may simply disappear without any need for treatment.
-If your condition is severe, complications such as gangrene or circulation problems in other parts of your body may be unavoidable.
+If your condition is severe, complications like gangrene or circulation problems in other parts of your body may be unavoidable.
 Severe gangrene might require limb amputation.